PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-07 16:47:32
+Last updated: 2024-04-07 16:49:18
-Random Quote: When dead men come hunting us in the night, do you think it matters who sits the Iron Throne?  -  Jeor Mormont
+Random Quote: What the hell is the matter with you?
+You tryin' out for the retard Olympics? - George 'Pornstache' Mendez